About your newborn’s first week of life

 Your newborn will sleep most of the time, waking up every few hours to feed.
 Newborns can’t ‘sleep through the night’.
 They have tiny tummies, so they need to wake and feed often.

-Most babies need feeds every 2-4 hours, and they have around 8-12 feeds every 24 hours.
-Sometimes feeds might last up to an hour, especially if your baby is breastfeeding.
+Most newborns feed every 2-4 hours, and they have around 8-12 feeds every 24 hours.
+Sometimes feeds might last up to an hour, especially if your newborn is breastfeeding.

-Your baby will usually wake himself when he needs to feed.
-But some babies might need to be woken for feeding – for example, babies who have lost a lot of weight, are very small, or are jaundiced.
+Newborns usually wake for feeds.
+But some might need to be woken for feeding – for example, newborns who have lost a lot of weight, are very small, or are jaundiced.

 It’s likely to be a while before you see a pattern or routine of feeding and sleeping.